meatware/system_architecture/README.md

 # System Architecture Examples

 ## Release-Kraken
-### A Centralised Multi-purpose DevOps Monitoring & Automation Suite of Tools
+#### A Centralised Multi-purpose DevOps Monitoring & Automation Suite of Tools

+The release-kraken suite of tools was developed for a variety of different tasks and was used internally to improve IaC and the release process.
+Dockerised code was deployed to ECS to run as long running services or 'run-once' tasks.

+---
 ### Release Page Generator

 ![rk-page-gen](./docs/release_page_generator.drawio.png)